 - Prepare you for your dissertation, project or graduate life

 You can view what modules are included in your programme on the course page.

-To give you an idea of when teaching weeks begin and end, as well as help you plan your holidays, we have provided a rough guide of semester and assessment dates below.
+To give you an idea of when teaching weeks begin and end, as well as help you plan your holidays, we host this information on the dates and fees page.